pakrym/pipelines/pipelines.md

 }
 ```

-Let's take a look at what this example looks like with pipelines.
+The complexity has gone through the roof (and there are still bugs!).
+High performance networking usually means writing very complex code in order to eek the performance out of the system.
+Let's take a look at what this example looks like with System.IO.Pipelines.

 ```C#
 async Task AcceptAsync(Socket socket)